← Back to Field Notes

 What’s Next

-At this point, the full system is in place: models, tools, execution, agents, data, and architecture.
+At this point, the full system is in place: models, interfaces, execution, agents, data, and architecture.

 The final step is to zoom out and look at where this is heading.